 HSA volunteer: We have a myriad of ways to get involved in the HSA this year, ranging from jobs big to small!
 We are encouraging everyone to get involved in the HSA and provide your input!
 We are hoping to broaden the HSA volunteer base, so that more families have a stake in what we do and how we do it.
 Examples of volunteer roles could be assisting with the Bear Fund drive, organizing donations of winter coats or used books for needy schools through Lafayette Gives Back, selling pizza or Grizzly Gear at movie night or Arts Night, assisting with our electronic or video communications, weeding in the Bear’s Garden (our learning garden planted with vegetables), organizing the student lost and found, decorating vases for Teacher Appreciation Week, you name it!

-Fall Festival: This fun family event brings the community together for an afternoon of games, activities, music, and an evening movie.
+Fall Festival: This fun family event brings the community together for an afternoon of games, activities, and music.
 All parents will be asked to help to make the fun happen.
 Picture making cotton candy(!), assisting with pumpkin-themed crafts, or running some fun games!

 Communications: Great writers and editors as well as those savvy social media pros are always needed to help with general and event-specific communications.